xarray-contrib/datatree/README.md

 Hopefully for users the disruption will be minimal - and just mean that in some future version of xarray you only need to do `from xarray import DataTree` rather than `from datatree import DataTree`.
 Once the migration is complete this repository will be archived.

+PLEASE RAISE NEW ISSUES ON THE XARRAY REPOSITORY UPSTREAM

 ### Installation
 You can install datatree via pip:
 ```shell